wp-plugins/accesspress-pinterest/readme.txt

 6. Frontend display of Widgets.

 == Changelog ==
+= 2.0.2 =
+* Added the title attributes to images for latest pins widget.

 = 2.0.1 =
 * Code formatting and optimization for plugin.
 * Code fixing for the follow and board widget links.